This firm is very professional! They go above and beyond.

 Similarly, if the medical services being requested have been rendered in the past, and the injured worker did not have a positive or lasting outcome, the MCO or self-insured employer may deny an additional request for the same services.
 The BWC and Industrial Commission of Ohio usually rely upon the Official Disability Guidelines (ODG), a set of general “rules” for treatment protocols.
 For instance, an attending chiropractic physician may keep requesting period after period of chiropractic adjustments in a workers’ compensation claim.
 The ODG has recommendations for how many periods or treatment visits are appropriate for an allowed condition.
 If the physician is requesting treatment that exceeds ODG, then the MCO or self-insured employer will state the services are not reasonably necessary.

 Finally, the cost of medical services must be reasonable.
 This is largely a question of what the medical provider’s proposed bill will be in relation to other potential medical services that can be provided which may be less expensive.

-At Zamora Law, we argue medical issues before the Industrial Commission of Ohio nearly every day.
+At Zamora & Hogan Co., L.P.A., we argue medical issues before the Industrial Commission of Ohio nearly every day.
 A great volume of hearings we handle involve alternative dispute resolution (ADR) issues.
 These issues can also impact compensation in a claim; so if a treating physician is asking for treatment, we take those issues very seriously.